White Legion (Zaire): Fighting

 A J-21 Jastreb as flown by mercenaries.
 It still has Serbian Air Force camouflage, without any roundel.

 The White Legion consisting of Serbs was deployed at Kisangani on 14 January 1997 and was tasked with protecting the cities airports and providing air support to allied troops.
-The also started training the military intelligence force Service d'action et de renseignements militaires (SARM) on unarmed combat and firearms usage of the AK-47, M53 and Dragunov sniper rifle.
+They also started training the military intelligence force Service d'action et de renseignements militaires (SARM) on unarmed combat and firearms usage of the AK-47, M53 and Dragunov sniper rifle.

 The Serb troops in Kisangani were soon sick with dysentery and malaria.
 They also had difficulty coordinating with the Zaire army as they did not speak French nor Swahili.
 Furthermore, they were reported to have been drunk frequently and harassing civilians.
 Petrušić became notorious among the locals.
 He drove around in a jeep and shot and killed two preachers who annoyed him by using megaphones.
 Petrušić also tortured civilians with electric shocks from car batteries and bayonet prodding after suspecting them to be AFDL infiltrators.

 The French troops under Christian Tavernier were located at Watsa, a town without strategic importance.
 Tavernier had obtained mining rights there, but was mostly spending time at the Memling Hotel in Kinshasa.

 As time passed the relations between the different groups of mercenaries deteriorated.
 With the French troops accusing the Serbs of the White Legion of amateurism.
 When the fighting started Serb troops failed to give air support to the French mercenaries.

 Rebel forces attacked the mercenary position at Watsa on 2 February 1997, which forced the mercenaries to retreat.
 On 1 March the mercenaries were tasked with defending their main airbase, Kindu Airport, when the rebels attacked them and took over the base.
 Soon thereafter the village of Babagulu, which was defended by the mercenaries, was attacked and taken over by the rebels.
 The rebels thereafter planned to march onto Kisangani.

 The mercenary forces mainly fought defensively, trying to keep control over settlements by laying minefields and using other explosive charges.
 The only action in which they used a full frontal attack on the enemy was on 10–11 March, when they attacked rebel forces advancing on the road between Bafwasende and Kisangani.
 In this action they managed to push back the rebels five kilometers.

 However, the White Legion was defeated in the Battle of Kisangani in mid-March 1997, five days after their earlier success.
 During their defense they managed to inflict few casualties or injuries.
 Shortly before the fall of the city the mercenaries destroyed their headquarters with explosives to prevent the opposite side from capturing their ammunition.

 Apart from their sabotage troops the mercenaries also had six pilots and access to aircraft: four Mil Mi-24 helicopters, one Aérospatiale SA 330 Puma helicopter, five SA 341 Gazelle helicopters, Soko G-4 Super Galeb and Soko J-21 Jastreb and three SIAI-Marchetti S.211 aircraft.
 However, their use of these aircraft was not always effective due to a lack of coordination with allied forces.